Fumimaro Konoe: Post-premiership, final years of the war and suicide

 Konoe preferred death to the humiliation of a war crimes trial.
 The night before he was to leave to Sugamo prison on 15 December 1945, his son Michitaka searched his room for weapons and poison.
 Konoe and his son talked at length that night about the invasion of China, negotiations with the US, and the heavy responsibility he felt toward the emperor and the Japanese people.
 Fumimaro recorded his feelings about these issues in pencil at the urging of his son.
 According to Michitaka, he apologized to his father for his failure to be a filial son, sensing that these may be their last moments together.
 His father rebuffed him, replying "What does 'to be filial' mean?", then turned away.
 They sat in silence until Michitaka told his father to go to sleep and asked him if he was going to leave tomorrow.
 Fumimaro didn't reply but Michitaka gazed at him.
 Fumimaro gazed back and Michitaka had never seen such a strange and distasteful expression on his father's face.
 For the first time he perceived the older man's intention to die.
-Just before dawn, Michitaka was awakened by his mother's excited voice, when he entered his father's room Fumimaro was stretched out, looking calm and serene, as if asleep.
-A brownish bottle, empty, lay beside his pillow.
-He had died by suicide by taking potassium cyanide.
+The next morning, Fumimaro had died by suicide by taking potassium cyanide.
 His grave is at the Konoe clan cemetery at the temple of Daitoku-ji in Kyoto.

 His grandson, Morihiro Hosokawa, became prime minister fifty years later, on 9 August 1993.